- Status:

 - An indication of the project type (you’ll be able to choose these from a list in the application form (e.g. ‘roof upgrade’ or ‘toilet upgrade’).

-- Very detailed project scope listing dot points of the works you’d like to occur.
-For example, a bathroom refurbishment, might include: new sinks, new vanity units, new toilet pans, new cubicles.
+- Very detailed project scope providing dot points of the works you’d like to see occur.
+For example, a bathroom refurbishment might include: new sinks, new vanity units, new toilet pans, new cubicles.

 - A site (SAMS) plan marked up showing where on your school site the project will take place and how the project will change the site (if applicable, e.g. an arrow pointing to where the roof upgrade will be on the school site).
-You can find the SAMS plan for your school at: School Facilities Profile website.
+You can find the SAMS plan for your school on the AIMS platform.

 - No more than 300 words describing why this is a priority improvement.
 You may choose to supplement this with an up-to-one-minute voice recording or video of someone from your school (ideally the school principal) outlining why your project should receive funding.
 The Department will use VSBA-maintained data to verify and assess school asset condition and will give emphasis to priority condition-related projects (e.g. roof and toilet refurbishments) in assessing applications.